Lokathor/gba-from-scratch/book_src/ex1.md

 Those will happen sometimes at the end functions.
 I'm unclear on why.
 It doesn't seem to be for alignment, because going 4 bytes past `0x0800_00E8` to `0x0800_00EC` would make things *less* aligned.
-It's not really a big deal when it happens.
+Still, I guess it's not really a big deal when it happens.
-We've got so much ROM space available that an occasional 2 or 4 bytes extra won't break the bank.
+We've got so much ROM space available that an occasional 2 or 4 bytes extra won't really break the bank.